edwardmeng/PowerMapper/Readme.md

 * **Mapping to an existing object**

-  You make the object, EmitMapper maps to the object.
+  You make the object, PowerMapper maps to the object.

         TTarget targetInstance = new TTarget();
         Mapper.Map(sourceInstance, targetInstance);